markandrus/twilio-haskell/README.md

 Contributing
 ------------

-Feel free to contribute to any of the open [issues] (https://github.com/markandrus/twilio-haskell/issues), bugfixes, etc. When you think you're ready to merge, ensure the tests are passing and open a pull request.
+Feel free to contribute to any of the open [issues](https://github.com/markandrus/twilio-haskell/issues), bugfixes, etc. When you think you're ready to merge, ensure the tests are passing and open a pull request.
 If you are adding new functionality, please include new tests as well.
 Finally, add yourself to the `AUTHORS` file.